AustralianSynchrotron/eVBL/README.md

 Installing
 ----------

-The folder "executables" contains the already built executable applications for windows.
-Download the most recent version and run.
+Download the latest version of the windows executable in the release folder above.
+It should run straight away.

 Developing
 ----------